mundel/Wifi_share_on_ethernet_using_pi/README.md

 for limit the internet speed use following command

-sudo iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE
+sudo iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE   //hope this will not required (script will taken care)

 sudo wondershaper wlan0 1000 1000     //uploading and downloading speed limit to 1000 kbps